rra94/ShakeShake2.0/README.md

 We keep the initial learning rates at 0.025 for all experiments as per [3].

 Overall Shakeshake + cutout is a promising method but it takes a long time to train.
-We can see that  the error rate is already better than [ResNet-100](https://arxiv.org/pdf/1603.05027v3.pdf) which was state of the art in 2016.
+We can see that  the error rate is already better than [Wide ResNet](https://arxiv.org/pdf/1904.09925v1.pdf) which was state of the art in 2017.
 We expect the implementation to reach ~15% error rate by 1800 epochs.

 With Adabound we see that the convergence is slightly faster however there is no improvement in the overall error rate (so far).